M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Experimental Validation

 \subsection{Application 1: Pruning DNNs using the Static Algorithm}

 \parhead{Background.} Given a trained model $\vw^{\star}$, the goal of pruning is to find the weight $\w_i$, or the set of weights, whose setting to $0$ would lead to a minimal increase in the training loss.
-Under a local quadratic approximation of the loss function, the OBD framework~\cite{1990-lecun} shows that the ``optimal'' weight to be removed is the one with the lowest value of the saliency metric $\rho(\theta_i) = \frac{\theta_i^2}{2 \, \lbrack\hessinv\rbrack_{ii}}$ and proposed to estimate $\lbrack\hessinv\rbrack_{ii}$ by a diagonal approximation.
-The OBS framework~\cite{1992-hassibi} observed that the \emph{remaining} (unpruned) weights should also be updated via the optimal perturbation $\delw = -\frac{\w_i}{\lbrack\hessinv\rbrack_{ii}} \hessinv \e_i,$ where $\e_i$ is the $i$th basis vector.
-Our algorithm supports these operations in linear-in-$d$ time.
+Under a local quadratic approximation of the loss function, the OBD framework~\cite{1990-lecun} shows that the ``optimal'' weight to be removed is the one with the lowest value of the saliency metric $\rho(\theta_i) = \frac{\theta_i^2}{2 \, \lbrack\hessinv\rbrack_{ii}}$ and proposed to estimate $\lbrack\hessinv\rbrack_{ii}$ by diagonal approximation.
+The OBS framework~\cite{1992-hassibi} observed that the \emph{remaining} weights $\w$ should also be updated via the optimal perturbation $\delw = -\w_i \hessinv \e_i / \lbrack\hessinv\rbrack_{ii},$ where $\e_i$ is the $i$th basis vector.
+Our algorithm efficiently supports both these operations.

-Wang et al.~\cite{2019-wang} raised the valid point that applying the OBS update from above to multiple weights being removed at once may be incorrect, since it ignores possible correlations between those weights.
+Wang et al.~\cite{2019-wang} raised the valid point that applying the OBS update above to multiple weights being removed at once may be incorrect, since it ignores possible correlations between those weights.
 We considered this point in detail, comparing results between OBD pruning~\cite{1990-lecun}, the OBS update~\cite{1992-hassibi}, and an augmented version of OBS which disentangles the correlations by solving a corresponding linear system~\citep{2020-singh}.
-The results, presented in Appendix~\ref{app:update-approximation}, suggest that the OBD update is quite beneficial even in its approximate form, and that the effect of correlation is small for unstructured pruning.
-We use the augmented version of OBS, solving for correlations when feasible.
+The results, presented in the Appendix, suggest that the OBS update is quite beneficial even in its approximate form, and that the effect of correlation is small for unstructured pruning.
+In fact, we find that the OBS pruning mask in each step is usually very similar to the one obtained by simple magnitude pruning, suggesting that the final accuracy improvements are primarily due to the updates of the remaining weights, facilitating better recovery.